michibr81/BangleDates/README.md

 ## Showing Dates on Watch

 All found dates from **today + 10 days** are listed when starting the app.
 The current date is shown on top.

+Events which have a RRULE set to FREQ=YEARLY and have a startdate long ago are shown for the current year.